Why Switch from Rocket Money?

 PocketGuard, launched in 2015, is built around one simple question: "How much is in my pocket for spending?"
 The app calculates this number by looking at your income, upcoming bills, and savings goals.
 It’s for people who get overwhelmed by complex spreadsheets and just want a straightforward answer about what they can afford to spend today.
 It automatically sorts your expenses and finds opportunities to save, like flagging a subscription you might have forgotten about after a free trial.
 The app’s main strength is its simplicity, though I found its constant push for users to sign up for other financial products through their marketplace to be a bit distracting from the core purpose.

-- Best for: Getting a quick, simple answer on your daily disposable income.
+Best for: Getting a quick, simple answer on your income, expenditures and disposable income.

 - "In My Pocket" calculation for guilt-free spending.